-This type of care helps parents bond with their new baby and can provide several health benefits.
+This type of care uses skin-to-skin contact to help parents bond with their new baby and can provide several health benefits.

 Kangaroo care is a method of developmental care for babies using skin-to-skin contact with the parent that provides several benefits for both infants and parents.
 The neonatal intensive care unit (NICU) at Johns Hopkins All Children’s supports Kangaroo Care to help families bond with their new baby.